Today’s post is by Amber from FitHealthyBest.

 Start with alternate day fasts.

-Another easy way to acclimate your body to intermittent fasting is to fast every other day or every third day for the first 2 weeks of your fasting practice.
+Another easy way to acclimate your body to intermittent fasting is to fast every other day or every third day for the first two weeks of your fasting practice.

 Combining alternate day fasts with slowly increasing your fasting window (as mentioned above) will set you up for success and allow your body to acclimate to its new schedule.